nasa-gibs/worldview/config/default/common/config/metadata/stories/sunglint/step006.md

-<p>Sun glint here highlights a pattern in the water and clouds due to the direction of the prevailing wind and the island blocking that wind.</p>
+<p>Sunglint here enhances features in the water - it highlights patterns in the water and clouds occurring due to the direction of the prevailing wind and the islands blocking that wind.</p>